 From the moment Theseus arrived in Athens, Medea – jealously guarding her own son’s inheritance – conspired against him.
 When Aegeus initially didn’t recognize his son, Medea tried to convince her husband that this “stranger” meant him harm.
 As they prepared to serve Theseus poison at dinner, Aegeus recognized his sword at the last minute and knocked the poison away.

 Yet Medea’s son Medus wasn’t the only one vying with Theseus to be next in line for Aegeus’ throne.
-The fifty sons of Aegeus’ brother, Pallas, arranged to ambush and kill Theseus in hopes of winning succession for themselves.
+The fifty sons of Aegeus’ brother, Pallas, arranged to ambush to kill Theseus in hopes of winning succession for themselves.
 Theseus learned of the plot, however, and as described by Plutarch in chapter 13 of his Life of Theseus, the hero “fell suddenly upon the party lying in ambush, and slew them all.”

 Capturing the Marathonian Bull

-Poseidon had gifted an exemplary white bull to King Minos of Crete to be used as sacrifice, but the king had substituted a lesser bull from his herds so as to keep Poseidon’s magnificent gift for himself.
+Poseidon had gifted an exemplary white bull to King Minos of Crete to be used as a sacrifice, but the king had substituted a lesser bull from his herds so as to keep Poseidon’s magnificent gift for himself.
 In retribution, Poseidon enchanted Minos’ wife Pasiphae to fall in love with the bull – a union that spawned the fearsome minotaur.
 The bull itself raged across Crete until it was captured by Heracles and shipped to the Peloponnese.

 But the bull later escaped to the area around Marathon, causing the same havoc it had in Crete.
 Aegeus sent Theseus to capture the beast – in some accounts, persuaded to do so by Medea (who hoped the task would be the end of the hero), though in most versions of the tale Medea had been exiled after the poison incident.
 If it was Medea’s idea to send Theseus to his death, it didn’t go according to her plan – the hero captured the beast, dragged it back to Athens, and sacrificed it to either Apollo or Athena.